-Once established, Grevillea Mt Tamboritha along with its cultivars require little to no extra water.
+Once established, Grevillea lanigera along with its cultivars require little to no extra water.
 On average, water once every 2 to 3 weeks to keep the soil lightly moist.

 While not necessary, this plant can benefit from being fed with a low phosphorus fertiliser in spring to encourage more spot flowering throughout the year.